 In 1916, the Star-Telegram wrote in 2004, Hulen was negotiating with Mexico for rights-of-way and land grants to allow the Trinity & Brazos Valley railroad (see below) to pass through Mexico on a route to the Panama Canal.
 But before negotiations could be concluded, Mexican revolutionary Pancho Villa began terrorizing the international border along Texas, Arizona, and New Mexico.

-So, Hulen shunted his railroad career on a siding and resumed his military career.
+So, Hulen shunted his railroad career onto a siding and resumed his military career.
 He returned to active duty in command of Texas troops on the Mexican border as the United States pursued Villa in 1916-1917.

 Late in 1917 as America entered World War I Hulen fulfilled the Texas quota of National Guardsmen to complete the 36th Division, made up of men from Texas and Oklahoma.
 The division was stationed at Fort Worth’s Camp Bowie.